 “According to inquiries with Gartner clients, organisations are developing and deploying new applications in the cloud and moving existing assets at an increasing rate, and we believe this will continue to increase,” said Donald Feinberg, distinguished research vice president at Gartner.
 “We also believe this begins with systems for data management solutions for analytics (DMSA) use cases — such as data warehousing, data lakes and other use cases where data is used for analytics, artificial intelligence (AI) and machine learning (ML).
 Increasingly, operational systems are also moving to the cloud, especially with conversion to the SaaS application model.”

-Gartner research shows that 2018 worldwide database management system (DBMS) revenue grew 18.4% to $46 billion.
-Cloud DBMS revenue accounts for 68% of that 18.4% growth — and Microsoft and Amazon Web Services (AWS) account for 75.5% of the total market growth.
+Gartner research shows that 2018 worldwide database management system (DBMS) revenue grew 18.4 percent to 46 billion dollar.
+Cloud DBMS revenue accounts for 68 percent of that 18.4 percent growth — and Microsoft and Amazon Web Services (AWS) account for 75.5 percent of the total market growth.
 This trend reinforces that cloud service provider (CSP) infrastructures and the services that run on them are becoming the new data management platform.

 Ecosystems are forming around CSPs that both integrate services within a single CSP and provide early steps toward intercloud data management.
 This is in distinct contrast to the on-premises approach, where individual products often serve multiple roles but rarely offer their own built-in capabilities to support integration with adjacent products within the on-premises deployment environment.
 While there is some growth in on-premises systems, this growth is rarely from new on-premises deployments; it is generally due to price increases and forced upgrades undertaken to avoid risk.